George Floyd protests in Utah: Logan

 On June 2, more than 100 protesters gathered at the historic Cache County courthouse to protest police brutality.
 Two police officers supported the protesters and brought them refreshments.
 A second, larger protest on June 6 drew about 350 attendees.

 Moab

 On June 5, over 400 people marched in downtown Moab and blocked Highway 191 to protest police brutality.
 Police Chief Bret Edge took part in the protest, and the Moab Police Department promised to review its policies and take recommendations from residents.

 Ogden

 On May 30, around 1,000 people attended the "Take a Knee" protest in front of the Ogden City Municipal Building after turnout was only expected to reach 70 to 200; police barricaded numerous streets due to this higher-than-anticipated turnout.
-It was largely peaceful, with protestors opting to utilize verbal chants and speeches rather than violence.
-After the conclusion of the protest, protestors shook hands with police officers.
+It was largely peaceful, with protesters opting to utilize verbal chants and speeches rather than violence.
+After the conclusion of the protest, protesters shook hands with police officers.